-Thankfully we were in good hands- Clook were incredibly patient and helpful as we migrated all our sites across to our new server and they went over and above what I would have expected any hosting company to do.
-This included a one-to-one walk through of the control panel- cPanel where we could ask questions and learn how to use it.
+Thankfully we were in good hands- Clook was incredibly patient and helpful as we migrated all our sites across to our new server and they went over and above what I would have expected any hosting company to do.
+This included a one-to-one walk-through of the control panel- cPanel where we could ask questions and learn how to use it.

 Interview with Clook Managing Director, Chris James

 Ian: Hi!
 Can you introduce yourselves, where you are from and what you like to do for fun?

 Jim: Hi!
 My name is Chris James and I am the founder of Sub 6 Limited which runs the web hosting brand Clook Internet.
 When I’m not running the business or tinkering around with servers I can usually be found trying my hand at various home improvements (and usually failing!), walking the dog or hurtling around a racetrack as fast as possible.